pratham-011ag/Network_Anomaly_Detection/Readme.md

-# 🛡️ Zero-Trust Network Anomaly Detection System
+# 🛡️ Real-Time Zero-Trust Network Anomaly Detection System

 > A Semi-Supervised Intrusion Detection System (IDS) engineered to detect Zero-Day attacks and encrypted threats using Autoencoders and MLOps pipelines.